-The motherboard has three DIMM sockets.
-SDRAM can be installed in one, two, or three sockets.
+The motherboard has two DIMM sockets.
+SDRAM can be installed in one or both sockets.
 EDO DIMMs are not supported.
-Using the serial presence detect (SPD) data structure, programmed into an EPROM on the DIMM, the BIOS can determine the SDRAM's size and speed.
-Minimum memory size is 16 MB; maximum memory size is 384 MB.
+Using the serial presence detect (SPD) data structure, programmed into an E2PROM on the DIMM, the BIOS can determine the SDRAM's size and speed.
+Minimum memory size is 16 MB; maximum memory size is 512 MB.
 Memory size and speed can vary between sockets.